-In a project about saving the Earth, students of class five and six create a brochure to show their families what they can do at home to protect the environment.
+In a project about saving the Earth, Year 4 and Year 5 students create a brochure to show their families what they can do at home to protect the environment.
 The following section of the rubric used to assess the brochure clearly attempts to make thinking a priority, but the language is so vague that it is of little use to the students or the teacher.